cpplibv/vide/README.md

 VaderY - Fork
 ==========================================

-This fork is not compatible with the original
+This fork is not compatible with the upstream!

 - Remove some legacy compiler support
 - Bump required versions to C++23, GCC 11.2, CMake 3.20